chisinau golden domes

 How: WizzAir flights, Tour guide, Taxis, Airport transfers.

-Country Counter: Countries No.69 and No.70
+Country Counter: No. 69 and 70

-Illnesses or mishaps: Feeling the tension at the un/official border between Moldova and the breakaway state of Transnistria.
+Illnesses or mishaps: Feeling the tension at the border between Moldova and the breakaway state of Transnistria.

 Moldova and Transnistria are two of only five countries in Europe I have yet to visit (the others are Monaco, San Marino and Belarus).
 As far as this continent goes I must say I have a bit of an obsession with Eastern Europe.
 In my opinion the part of Europe which once resided behind the metaphorical Iron Curtain is a fascinating one.
 It has a culture and aesthetic all of its own which makes a journey here more than worthwhile.
 The inscrutable faces of locals often mask a genuine warmth; its monstrous, but equally innovative, concrete buildings hark back to a failed communist system which is simultaneously evocative and melancholy; and the prevalence of security personnel, with a suspicion for anyone foreign holding a camera, exposes the paranoid, psychological hangover from that era.
 Moldova and Transnistria are the very essence of Eastern Europe distilled into geographically small spaces and are the least-visited countries on the continent.

 This was a trip to the very fringe of the continent, two capital cities which elicit only a faint murmur of recognition in the consciousness of most travellers.
 Consequently, both are a little unprepared for foreign visitors.
 Any tourist industry found here is almost exclusively geared toward the domestic market.
 This, however, is advantageous - an opportunity.
 Rarely visited means authenticity - the chance to experience places without the distorting, and homogenising, effects of mass tourism.
 Indeed, even the travellers' bible Lonely Planet, in its 480 page Guide to Eastern Europe, offers only a paltry 21 pages for both countries combined.
 In this Travel Chronicle I hope to go some way to redressing this imbalance and help, in my own insignificant way, to raise the profile of these two very interesting places.
 A visit to Moldova and a cross-border foray into its bitterly estranged neighbour Transnistria is a journey into an untrodden, and arguably unspoilt, Europe.
 It was a journey I did on my own and absolutely loved, renting an apartment with a small kitchen in central Chisinau as my base.
-Moldova and Transnistria were, respectively, my 69th and 70th countries.

 moldova